swathibhima/CRM---Customer-Relationship-Manager/README.md

   <li>Delete a customer</li>
 </ol>

-This application is deployed in AWS server, here is the link to access and permorm all operations.<br>
+This application is deployed in AWS server, here is the link to access and permorm all CRUD operations.<br>

 http://crmapp-env.us-west-1.elasticbeanstalk.com/list-customers.php